 Do you have a business strategy plan?
 Everyone who starts a business is a visionary of sorts.
 How else would we be able to face the daunting challenge of creating something out of nothing?
 Not everyone succeeds.
 What separates those whose visions culminate in viable businesses from those whose hopes and dreams crumble is perhaps the ability to dream realistically.
+Hint: it has to do with memoir business strategies

 4 Questions to Ask About Your Vision